Configuring Salesforce Security — A Step-by-Step Process

 An object type stored in Salesforce such as an account, order, etc., including custom, user-defined objects.

-An object roughly corresponds to a table structure in a relational database.
+An object roughly corresponds to a table in a relational database.

 Record